HOW MUCH REAL ESTATE COMMISSION SHOULD I PAY?

 Important Tip: Ensure real estate agents are proven competent prior to requesting property appraisals: then negotiate - not the other way around.

-Are real estate commission fees are negotiable?
+Are real estate commission and other expenses are negotiable?

 - real estate commission